mui/mui-x/docs/data/date-pickers/validation/validation.md

 {{"demo": "ValidationBehaviorView.js", "defaultCodeOpen": false}}

-## Date validation
+## Past and future validation

-All the props described below are available on all the components supporting date edition.

-### Disable past or future dates
+All pickers support the past and future validation.

 The `disablePast` prop prevents the selection of all values before today.